 This week, as the nights are growing cooler and the renewal of a new school year is upon us yet again, I will be celebrating my son’s birthday alone for the second time.
 He would have been 4 this year.
 I have all to quickly arrived at the dreaded moment in time where he has been gone as long as he was here.
 He would be a little person now going off to school, no longer the 2-year-old baby he was when I last held him in my arms.

 Last week, as I sheepishly shuffled passed the family filled back-to-school aisles at the store, I couldn’t help but wonder what it feels like to parent a child going back to school.
-I watched with envy and also a quiet enlightenment that no one can see or possibly understand.
-I smiled awkwardly as I watched the frantic families gathering supplies for the winter ahead.
-I wanted desperately to tell them to step back for a moment, to slow down and take it all in.
-I wanted them to know just how precious these mundane and sometimes infuriating tasks of typical life really are.
-Because once they are gone it is all you long for.
+I watched with envy and also a quiet enlightenment.
+I smiled awkwardly watching the frantic families as they gathering supplies for the year ahead.
+I wanted desperately to tell them to stop, step back just for a moment and take it all in.
+I wanted them to feel the precious and fleeting weight of mundane life.
+Of years going by.
+When time stops, these are the moments you long for.

 I miss my little boy.
 I miss the mother I was and the mother I should be now.
 I miss the potential for what our life together would have been.